 2. Say Goodbye to Faxing—Finally

-It can be hard to believe that in 2022, paper faxing is still considered a viable method of communication anywhere, but especially in healthcare where those faxes are full of PHI.
-Even with a dedicated staff, manual referral processes—especially those dependent on paper faxing—are costly and rife with the potential for errors.
+It can be hard to believe that in 2022, paper faxing is still considered a viable method of communication anywhere, but especially in healthcare, where those faxes are full of PHI.
+Even with a dedicated staff, manual processes for referring patients—especially those dependent on paper faxing—are costly and rife with the potential for errors.
 A survey conducted by IDC (International Data Corp) found that standalone fax machines still make up 36% of faxing volume in finance, healthcare, government, and manufacturing.
 Across all sectors, 42% of respondents said they thought employees spend too much time on faxing, and 39% reported that the costs—including manual labor and paper—are too high.
 Twenty-four percent also indicated they struggled with high-volume faxing.
 While the move to digital faxing can help, it still doesn’t leverage the full potential of digital communications technology.

 Coordination of patient referrals can eliminate communication gaps and increase completion rates to more than 95%.

 3. Leverage Online Referrals

 A study of outpatient referrals found that web-based processes can increase scheduling by almost three times while reducing the median time to schedule an appointment by more than 50%.
 Providers and specialists can improve communications to reduce patient referral wait time by switching to an online process for referring patients.
 According to our research, providers can expect to reduce the time it takes to complete a referral from days to just three minutes.